-Fifteen hours of courses (in the core or major/minor) must have a substantial writing component.
+Nine hours of courses (in the core or major/minor), in addition to ENGL 1301 and 1302, must have a substantial writing component.
+At least one of those courses must be at the 3000-level or above.

 Six hours of courses (in the core or major/minor) must be diversity-focused.
 Of the six hours, three hours must focus on African/African Diaspora studies.